cuboids/cuboids.github.io/_posts/2019-10-28-did-the-buddha-exist.md

 <p>Source of the image above: <a href="https://www.bl.uk/sacred-texts/articles/the-buddha-and-buddhist-sacred-texts">"The Buddha and Buddhist Sacred Texts"</a> (an article I'd recommend reading).</p>

 <p>How can we know if the Buddha existed as a historical person?
 One answer: we can consult the field of Buddhist Studies.
 Recently there has been some debate about the matter in this field.
 David Drewes argued that "no basis for treating the Buddha as a historical figure has yet been identified" (Drewes 2017, 1).
 This view is not uncontroversial.
-I'd like to mention three replies to Drewes (2017): Wynne (2019), Levman (2019), and von Hinüber (forthcoming) (see cuboids.page.link/paywalls for how to access paywalled articles).
+I'd like to mention three replies to Drewes (2017): Wynne (2019), Levman (2019), and von Hinüber (forthcoming) (see <a href="cuboids.page.link/paywalls">cuboids.page.link</a> for how to access paywalled articles).

 <h3>References</h3>
 <p>Drewes, David.
 "The Idea of the Historical Buddha." <i>Journal of the International Association of Buddhist Studies</i> 40 (2017): 1-25.<br>